yuganshjain/RISC-V-ISA/README.md

-# RISC-V-ISA
+# RISC-V based MYTH Workshop - Building a RISC-V Core using TL-Verilog
-5-day RISC-V based CPU Core Design MYTH (Microprocessor for You in Thirty Hours) Workshop.
+This repository contains all the information regarding the **5-day RISC-V based CPU Core Design MYTH (Microprocessor for You in Thirty Hours) Workshop**, offered by for **VLSI System Design (VSD) and Redwood EDA.** In a short span of 5-days, the basic RISC-V ISA was studied & a simple RISC-V core with base instruction set was implemented.
+Under the software section, the programming languages that have been used are C, Assembly language and some Pseudo codes.
+The RISC-V CPU Core has been designed with the help of **Transaction Level Verilog(TL-Verilog) in addition with the Makerchip IDE Platform.** Find below the accompanying details.